kshitijl/minimal-fuzzing-example/README.md

 The more recent years of my career have been spent with OCaml, Rust and Python.
-I know this code reeks of ML-isms, particularly the structs for simulating variant types, and the way failures are returned using a (simulated) variant.
+I know this code reeks of ML-isms, particularly the structs for simulating variant types, and the way failures are returned using (simulated) variants.
 I understand this isn't idiomatic C++.
 Hopefully the code is easy to follow: it uses a finite state machine for parsing, and a stack-based evaluator that processes the stream of tokens in order.